tylim88/FirelordJSDoc/docs/highlights/get.md

 If `SnapshotOptions` is `{ serverTimestamps: 'none' }`, then all the server timestamp is null if it is not yet resolved when you read it, **[source](https://stackoverflow.com/a/65627037/5338829)**.

-The default value of `SnapshotOptions` is `{ serverTimestamps: 'none' }` and made explicit in examples below:
+NOTE: The default value of `SnapshotOptions` is `{ serverTimestamps: 'none' }` but made explicit in all examples in this page.

+NOTE: Firestore does not have distinct type for server timestamp, all field values in Firestore have the same type, that is `FieldValue`, read **[Masking Field Value](./masking_field_value.md)** for more info.

 <div  style={{ display:'flex', justifyContent:'space-around' }}>
     <div style={{ display:'flex', flexDirection:"column", alignItems:'center' }}>